 At this point, none of the posts on this site are paid for or fashioned as advertorial.
-Although, this may change as this site does not generate anywhere near enough revenue to justify the resources and time I spend on it.
-Also: once I am able to generate revenue from this site, that money will go towards adding a contributor (or two) and to more independent travel and reporting.
+Although, this will soon change with a few select sponsored stories written by me, in collaboration with a partner I believe in.
+This site does not generate anywhere near enough revenue to justify the resources and time I spend on it, so its high time I do this.
+Once I am able to generate revenue from this site, that money will go towards adding a contributor (or two) and to more independent travel and reporting.

-I am currently looking for sponsored content opportunities (contact me) but these will only pertain to businesses and organizations that have a natural affinity for wine, not actual wine brands (e.g. wine education, wine tours, cheeses, Geico … ok, I’m kidding on that last one, but they seem to have a lot of money).
+I am currently looking for sponsored content opportunities (contact me) but these will only pertain to businesses and organizations that have a natural affinity for wine, not actual wineries or wine brands.
+So wine education programs, wine tours, cheeses, Geico (OK, I’m kidding on that last one, but they seem to have a lot of money).

 Know this: Opening a Bottle is a genuine labor of love.
 But I also have to eat.
 And my kids, too: they need swimming lessons.